alhazmy13/MediaPicker/README.md

 # Media Picker
 ------
-This library for Android allowing the selection of multiple images, video or voice  for Android 4.1 (API 16) +.
+Media Picker is an Android Libary that lets you to select multiple images, video or voice for Android 4.1 (API 16) +.
 You can report any issue on issues page. **Note: If you speak Arabic, you can submit issues with Arabic language and I will check them. :)**